 At the time, Dr. Ott’s research efforts generally met with polite indifference from the scientific community but he soon began to attract attention from a wider public audience including an emerging trend of clinicians and medical professionals who recognize and align with his theory of Mal-illumination… the silent epidemic.

-- To share freely our many years of research into the biological effects of light on human health & behavior.
+To share freely our many years of research focused on the biological effects of light on human health & behavior.

-- To provide the necessary technology for the eradication of Mal-illumination.
+To provide the necessary technology for the eradication of the silent epidemic — Mal-illumination.